humanmade/authorship/README.md

 * Guest authors (that can be created in place on the post editing screen)
 * A convenient and user-friendly UI that feels like a part of WordPress
 * Works great with the block editor and the classic editor
-* Full CRUD support in the REST API
+* Full CRUD support in the REST API and WP-CLI
 * Full support in RSS and Atom feeds
 * Fine-grained user permission controls
 * Plenty of filters and actions